CityofToronto/bdit_data-sources/volumes/miovision/update_intersections/Readme.md

 	```

+	d) **Done!**
-	d) From the next day onwards, the process will pull in both OLD and NEW intersections data via the automated Airflow process.
+    From the next day onwards, the process will pull in both OLD and NEW intersections data via the automated Airflow process.

 # [New Intersection Activation Dates.ipynb](new_intersection_activation_dates.ipynb)
 Jupyter notebook to help identify new intersections and first date of data for each new intersection.